Michael Shulman (actor): Early life

 Shulman was born in New York City and was a child actor.
 He appeared in several plays and musicals, including a two-year run on Broadway in Les Misérables, the original cast of Stephen Sondheim's Assassins, and two plays by John Guare.
 He was a member of the cast of Recess and played the role of the Hustler Kid.
 It was during this time that he began his recording career and has since appeared on more than five albums.
-Shulman next turned to television and film and landed several roles, including Jodie Foster's Little Man Tate, M. Night Shyamalan's Wide Awake, Disney's Can of Worms, Fox's Party of Five (1994), and as Benny in the HBO special Someone Had to Be Benny (1996).
+Shulman next turned to television and film and landed several roles, including Jodie Foster's Little Man Tate, M. Night Shyamalan's Wide Awake, Disney's Can of Worms, Fox's Party of Five (1994), and as Benny in the HBO special Someone Had to Be Benny (1996) for which he was nominated for a CableAce and Daytime Emmy Award.

 Career

-In 1999, Schulman starred in the Disney Original film “Can of Worms” as its protagonist.
+In 1999, Shulman starred in the Disney Original film Can of Worms as its protagonist.

-In 2009, Shulman produced and starred in the comedy/drama Sherman's Way opposite James LeGros, Enrico Colantoni, Brooke Nevin, Donna Murphy, and Lacey Chabert.
+In 2009, Shulman produced and starred in the comedy/drama Sherman's Way opposite James LeGros, Enrico Colantoni, Brooke Nevin, Donna Murphy, and Lacey Chabert with whom he also did Les Miserables on Broadway.

 From 2010–2014, Shulman appeared in TV shows ranging from Law & Order, Unforgettable, the feature film The Word, and the Atlantic Theater Company's White People by J. T. Rogers, while also producing the New York premiere of Mistakes Were Made at Barrow Street Theatre with Academy Award nominated actor Michael Shannon.
-In 2014, Shulman and Saavedra's production arm Starry Night Entertainment earned its first two Tony Award nominations as producers on Broadway's After Midnight (musical) and The Cripple of Inishmaan starring Daniel Radcliffe.
+In 2014, Shulman and Saavedra's production arm Starry Night Entertainment earned its first two Tony Award nominations as producers on Broadway's After Midnight and The Cripple of Inishmaan starring Daniel Radcliffe.

-Shulman and Saavedra invested in Hedwig and the Angry Inch both on Broadway and on National Tour, The Elephant Man with Bradley Cooper, Photograph 51 starring Nicole Kidman on the West End, Les Liaisons Dangereuses (play) starring Liev Schreiber and Labour of Love starring Martin Freeman.
+Shulman and Saavedra invested in Hedwig and the Angry Inch, both on Broadway and on National Tour, The Elephant Man with Bradley Cooper, Photograph 51 starring Nicole Kidman on the West End, Les Liaisons Dangereuses starring Liev Schreiber and Labour of Love starring Martin Freeman.

 Shulman and Saavedra opened the West End premiere of John Logan's Red and The Lieutenant of Inishmore by Martin McDonagh.
 Later that year, the team produced the Broadway transfer of The Ferryman.
 The play won the 2019 Tony Award for Best Play.

-With theaters shut down due to the pandemic, Shulman started a new Sand & Snow venture.